Subdivision 1. Contract; duties.

 (4) make reports required by the commissioner;

-the commissioner, in consultation with school districts, identifying the expenditures that the
+commissioner, in consultation with school districts, identifying the expenditures that the district

-district requires to ensure an 80 percent student passage rate on the MCA-IIs taken in the eighth
+requires to ensure an 80 percent student passage rate on the basic standards test taken in the eighth

 grade, identifying the highest student passage rate the district expects it will be able to attain on

-the MCA-IIs by grade 12, and the amount of expenditures that the district requires to attain the
+the basic standards test by grade 12, the amount of expenditures that the district requires to attain

 (6) perform other duties prescribed by the board.